 According to Kathryn, being med-surg certified validates your knowledge as a med-surg nurse and shows your dedication to your profession.
 Certification shows you took the time to prove your knowledge and competence in an area you love to work and promotes professionalism.

 Kathryn Collins, BSN, RN, CMSRN, is the 2018 CMSRN of Distinction Award recipient.
 In this video, she talks about her career, the value of her CMSRN credential, and how certification is one of the best career decisions a nurse can make.
 According to Kathryn, earning the credential is an excellent confidence booster that improves patient care and validates med-surg nursing knowledge.

-The 2017 CMSRN of Distinction is Ann Yacone DiAgostino, MSN, RN, CMSRN, NEA-BC, of Milford, PA.
+The 2017 CMSRN of Distinction is Ann Yacone DiAgostino, MSN, RN, CMSRN, NEA-BC.

 She is a nurse administrator for Orange Regional Medical Center in Middletown, NY.